solita/solita.github.com/_posts/2020-11-xx-azure-devops-pipeline-as-code.md

 This is a really handy feature when converting pipelines or when learning YAML pipelines: you can get the YAML code from an old working classic pipeline with just two clicks.

 **Notice!** All configurations aren't in the converted YAML, and some parts have to be edited.
 For example, detailed pool information has to be changed to YAML.

+**Info:** some changes and improvement is coming to "View YAML": [Replacing "View YAML"](https://devblogs.microsoft.com/devops/replacing-view-yaml/)

 Source: [Converting Classic Azure DevOps Pipelines to YAML](https://devblogs.microsoft.com/premier-developer/converting-classic-azure-devops-pipelines-to-yaml/)